w3c/w3c-website-redesign-documentation/_posts/2021-03-10-browser-testing-round1.md

 ---
 This week [Zoonou](https://zoonou.com/) completed browser and device testing for our [first three static templates](/updates/first3-templates/).
 Zoonou tested against the browser list defined in the [Front-end Standards](/docs/front-end-standards) project documentation and on a range of devices.

 Zoonou found only four issues with the templates which I have summarised below (the full issues are recorded in the Studio 24 private instance of JIRA, as for this phase of the project we are using JIRA for all task and issue management).
-The issue report can be read at https://docs.google.com/document/d/1ejUkBnW6cObAj8W2mpRWxpddoxWxkMlb/
+You can [read the full issue report on Google Drive] (https://docs.google.com/document/d/1ejUkBnW6cObAj8W2mpRWxpddoxWxkMlb/)

 The issues will be worked on in April when we start back on HTML/CSS work.

 - - -

 ##W3C-406 - Business – Carousel Navigation Dots Do Not Follow Carousel Screens

 It has been observed that navigation dots on the carousel on the Business page do not move when the user navigates to different screens using the arrow buttons.
 It is expected that the carousel screen indicator dots would follow the current screen that is present on page.

 Steps to recreate: